A couple sharing morning coffee in their home kitchen

 Remote patient monitoring

-A broader platform layer to support treatment visibility and continuity of care between the patient, the clinic, and the care team.
+A broader platform layer supports remote and continuous monitoring of patient vitals, without repeated blood draws or doctor's visits.
+It offers greater treatment visibility and care\u00a0continuity between patient, clinic, and the care team.

 A woman reading at home in warm afternoon light